 Most buildings were constructed from Porto de Mós limestone which now is in yellow ochre color.

 Church is adorned with stained glass – in order to make it there was created the first workshop of stained glass in Portugal.
-Oldest stained glass here is from the late 1430s, but most of the windows were made in the 1520s – 1530s.
+The oldest stained glass here is from the late 1430s, but most of the windows were made in the 1520s – 1530s.

 Inside the church are tombs of outstanding people, including the architect Mateus Fernandes.

-Founders Chapel (Capela do Fundador) is a square-formed extension which was built in 1426-1434 as a royal pantheon, the first such solemn structure in Portugal.
+Founders Chapel (Capela do Fundador) is a square-formed extension that was built in 1426-1434 as a royal pantheon, the first such solemn structure in Portugal.
 Interior of this chapel is simple but exterior is splendid example of Flamboyant Gothic and English Perpendicular styles.
-In a way this structure symbolises the political and military union of Portugal and England what shows in its build history and symbolics.
+In a way this structure symbolizes the political and military union of Portugal and England which shows in its build history and symbolics.

 Next to Founders Chapel stands an octagonal structure – the Imperfect or Unfinished Chapels (Capelas Imperfeitas).
 This is another royal mausoleum.
 Its construction was started by King Edward of Portugal in 1437 as a Gothic structure but later, during its construction was redesigned as a very ornate structure in the new – Manueline style.
 Construction continued until the middle of the 16th century but chapel was left unfinished.